influxdata/telegraf/plugins/parsers/csv/README.md

   ## By default, the parser assumes there are no metadata rows to parse.
   ## If set, the parser would use the provided separators in the csv_metadata_separators to look for metadata.
   ## Please note that by default, the (key, value) pairs will be added as tags.
-  ## Use the converter processor to use metadata otherwise.
+  ## If fields are required, use the converter processor.
   csv_metadata_rows = 0

   ## A list of metadata separators.
 If csv_metadata_rows is set,